hjmschoonvelde/ess_qta_2026/README.md

 Please install [R](https://cran.r-project.org/), [Quarto](https://quarto.org/docs/get-started/), and [Positron](https://positron.posit.co/download.html) before the first lab.

+## How to use this repository

+- Use **view lab** to read a rendered lab in your browser.
+- Use the **Quarto file** if you want to run or edit the lab yourself.
+- If you run a lab, download/open the whole repository as one project folder in Positron.
+The `.qmd` files use paths relative to the repository root.
+- Data used by the labs are stored in the root [`Data`](Data) folder.
+Keep that folder in place when running the Quarto files.
+- The answers files are intended for checking your work after trying the exercises.

 ## Slides

 | Date | Slides | Date | Slides |